Holographic complexity of rotating black holes: Complexity of Formation

 An alternate perspective is that this order of limits issue is a problem that must be resolved.
 One means to do so is to consider an alternative regularization scheme for the WDW patch --- which we explain in detail in appendix~\ref{appOtherReg}.
 The basic idea is to introduce space-like regulator surfaces cutting off the future and past tips of the WDW patch at $r=r_{m_0}+\Delta r$.
 This could be motivated from the perspective that the inner Cauchy horizon is expected to be unstable to generic perturbations~\cite{Balasubramanian:2019qwk, Hollands:2019whz, Hartnoll:2020rwq}, and therefore this cutoff would encode some level of agnosticism of what happens precisely at the inner horizon.
 This leads to a well-defined static limit to the complexity \be \lim_{\Delta r\to 0}\lim_{r_-/r_+\to 0} \pi \Delta \mathcal{C}_\mathcal{A} = I_{\rm GHY}^{\rm Schw} + \Delta I_{\rm Bulk}^{\rm Schw} = \pi \Delta \mathcal{C}_{\rm form}^{\rm Schw} \ee but it must be noted that the limits do not commute.
 Moreover, for sufficiently small $\Delta r$ there is no appreciable effect of this term on the results when both $r_-$ and $r_+$ are sufficiently large, but it becomes important in the limit $r_-/r_+ \to 0$.\footnote{It is also worth noting that there appears to be no simple modification of the action proposal itself that would account for the order of limits problem.
 For example, if one considers only the bulk action as the relevant term then there would be no order of limits issue for rotating black holes, but it would introduce one for charged black holes --- see appendix~\ref{appStaticLimit}.}

 Let us now leave aside this issue of limits and consider in more detail some further interesting properties of the complexity of formation.
 Our focus here is primarily on the scaling behaviour of complexity in the limit of large ($r_+/\ell \gg 1$) black holes.
-For neutral and charged static black holes this behaviour is governed by the entropy~\cite{Chapman2017, Carmi2017}, leading to the idea that the complexity of formation is effectively controlled by the number of degrees of freedom possessed by the system.
-We can schematically write this relationship for charged black holes as: \be \Delta \mathcal{C}^{\rm charged}_{\mathcal{A}} \underset{\frac{r_+}{\ell} \gg 1}{\sim} S \log \frac{\mu}{T} + f(\epsilon_i) S \ee where $\mu$ is the chemical potential and $\epsilon_i$ represent various parameters that characterize the state, such as $\mu$ or $T$.
-The function $f(\epsilon_i)$ has a smooth, non-vanishing limit as $\mu \to 0$.
+For neutral and charged static black holes this behaviour is governed by the entropy~\cite{Chapman2017Form, Carmi2017}, leading to the idea that the complexity of formation is effectively controlled by the number of degrees of freedom possessed by the system.
+We can schematically write this relationship for charged black holes as: \be \Delta \mathcal{C}^{\rm charged}_{\mathcal{A}} \underset{\frac{r_+}{\ell} \gg 1}{\sim} S \log \frac{\mu}{T} + f\left(\frac{\mu}{T}\right) S \ee where $\mu$ is the chemical potential.
+The function $f(\mu/T)$ has a smooth, non-vanishing limit as $\mu \to 0$.
 The relationship above is schematic and so neglects possible constant terms in the coefficients and so on.
 However it conveys the important features: the complexity of formation exhibits a logarthmic singularity near extremality and the general form is controlled by the entropy.